 Australian genetic testing services

-The Centre has a comprehensive list of genetic testing services across Australia.
-You can find your local service by contacting the Centre:
+The Human Genetics Society of Australasia has a list of genetic testing services across Australia.

 Support for genetic testing